 This module, appropriate for (but not exclusive to) those wishing to go on to a Faculty of Education, combines coursework from Food and Nutritional Sciences and Family Studies.
-This program includes attaining the designation of Professional Home Economist (P.H.Ec.) post-graduation.
+This program may qualify graduates for the designation of Professional Home Economist (P.H.Ec.) post-graduation.

 Completion of first-year requirements with no failures.
 Students must have an average of at least 70% with no mark below 60% in the following principal courses: